Ansh2025/ETL-off-a-SQS-Queue/README.md

 make run
 ```

-Once you are done with these steps, you should be able to run the following command in a separate terminal to check the added records:
+Once you are done with these steps, you should be able to run the following command in a separate terminal to check the added records.
+Password for postgres is **postgres**
 ```
 psql -d postgres -U postgres -p 5432 -h localhost -W elect * from user_logins;